 Understanding Address Parsing, Standardization, and Delivery Verification APIs

 While the return on investment is outstanding, mailing or delivering a physical marketing communication is, of course, more expensive than a digital message.
-Because of this, we are extremely careful about data cleanliness.
+Because of this, we are cautious about data cleanliness.
 We want one piece per household, never more.
 And we want every piece delivered to a deliverable address.

 Without accurate data, you can cause many issues: